So there is a broad topic of lead generation (cushy guide we have here), and lead qualification is a vital part of it as not all leads created equal.

 - The author of the first letter would like to issue a standard insurance program for drivers and asks how to appoint a meeting with an official.

-- The author of the second letter asks what insurance program is better to choose for children, what programs are there and what payout can be expected after the contract ends.
+- The author of the second letter asks what insurance program is better to choose for children, what plans are there and what payout to expect after the contract ends.

 - In the third letter, the author wants to know the costs of car insurance.